50 million futures prepared for a world of opportunity

 The Sustainable Development Goals (SDG) Challenge is Deloitte’s innovation initiative designed to engage the entrepreneurial spirit of our employees here in Switzerland.
 The challenge runs every second year and offers our people the chance to make a difference to the lives of others.
 They can initiate and develop new programmes and projects that deliver on the UN’s Sustainable Development Goals for inclusive and equitable education and lifelong learning (SDG 4) and sustained economic growth and decent work for all (SDG 8).
 Deloitte rewards the teams behind the most impactful ideas with the full support of the firm including time and resource to make their ideas become reality.

 The goal is to increase refugees' employability through business acceleration, mentoring, sponsorships, integration events, and co-creation with other companies.
-The initiative is based on a strong collaboration with local NGO’s such as Architecture for Refugees (AFR), Hospice General and Singa and has been successfully launched in Zurich and Geneva.
-Since the start of CARE, over 60 refugees have participated in five mentoring cycles and 15 integration events and around 90 Deloitte employees have contributed to the project leveraging their specific skills.
+The initiative is based on a strong collaboration with local organisations such as Power Coders, Capacity Zurich - Refugee & Migrant Entreprenuership, Hospice General and Singa.
+CARE has been successfully launched in Zurich and Geneva.
+Since the start of the programme, over 80 refugees have participated in mentoring cycles and integration events and around 120 Deloitte employees have contributed to the project leveraging their specific skills.

 "I feel so honoured to have met you.
 I have been thinking a lot about our meeting and your questions, especially what I want to do in 3 years.
 I hope one day to be like you, you are amazing.
 Yesterday’s meeting you was the most memorable day of my life.
 I do not have words to thank you."